jrhawley/n1diff/Data/Gierlinski_2015/README.md

 After quantification, we perform differential gene expression analysis between the mutated and wild type samples with the [Sleuth model](https://doi.org/10.1038/nmeth.4324) (v0.30.0).
 Hypothesis test p-values were adjusted for multiple testing with the FDR method.
-Significance was determined at a q-value threshold of 0.01.
+Significance was determined at a q-value threshold of 0.01, and we consider differentially expressed genes with a large mangitude of change, at least 2 fold in either direction.

 The workflow of this analysis is as follows: